Org Strategy

 Edition Selection Factors

 - API volume: Total = base + (per-user allocation x user count).
-Enterprise gets 1,000 calls/user; Unlimited and Performance get 5,000 calls/user — so a 500-user Unlimited org gets far more API capacity than a 500-user Enterprise org.
+Enterprise gets 1,000 calls/user; Unlimited and Performance get 5,000 calls/user.
+A 500-user Unlimited org gets far more API capacity than a 500-user Enterprise org.
 Additional calls can be purchased separately

-- Storage: Unlimited and Performance provide significantly more storage per user — critical for LDV scenarios
+- Storage: Unlimited and Performance provide significantly more storage per user, which is critical for LDV scenarios

-- Sandboxes: Enterprise’s single full sandbox can be a bottleneck for complex release strategies
+- Sandboxes: Enterprise’s single full sandbox can bottleneck complex release strategies

 - Support: Unlimited includes Premier Support, which may be required for mission-critical deployments